sudocurse/the-giants-door/README.md

 * an infrared sensor to detect letters falling through the mailbox

-Some sample submissions we received (we received these during a test run, and used them as candidates for what would be printer on the receipts for future submissions):
+Some sample submissions we received (we received these during a test run, and used them as candidates for what would be printed on the receipts for future submissions):
 * ![Submission 1](receipt/IMG_20180632_214502_974.jpg)
 * ![Submission 2](receipt/IMG_20180630_214521_717.jpg)
 * ![Submission 3](receipt/IMG_20180630_214550_784.jpg)